IsThisMeta/Zagreus/zagreus-notification-service/README.md

 # Zagreus Notification Service

-A TypeScript backend service that handles receiving webhooks from applications supported in [Zagreus](https://www.zagreus.app/github) and sends notifications to the respective user or device.
+A TypeScript backend service that handles receiving webhooks from Radarr/Sonarr and sends push notifications via Apple Push Notification service (APNs) to iOS devices.

-> Setting up an instance of your own notification service is **not** necessary to get webhook notifications in Zagreus, simply use the hosted notification service available at [https://notify.zagreus.app](https://notify.zagreus.app).
-Setting up your own instance _will not_ send notifications to the officially published Zagreus application.
->
-> Setting up your own instance of the notification service is only necessary when building your own version of Zagreus, which utilizes a different Firebase project.
+> This is a custom notification service for Zagreus that uses APNs directly instead of Firebase Cloud Messaging.

 ## Usage